 -

-We’ve done similar crossings alongside enthusiastic first-timers who did remarkably well—and with seasoned travelers who struggled.
+We've done similar crossings alongside enthusiastic first-timers who did remarkably well, and with seasoned travelers who struggled.
 A lot comes down to mindset, resilience, and how your body responds to consecutive days on the move.

-That said, this is a physically demanding expedition.
+That said, this is a physically demanding 14-day expedition.
 You should be comfortable carrying a 10–20 lb (5–10 kg) pack for multiple days, averaging around 20 kilometers with significant elevation gain and loss.
 The terrain is rugged and varied—not especially high, but often overgrown, sun-exposed, and crossed by streams, bogs, and riverbeds.

 For many travelers, things settle in as the trip goes on.
 Others feel the accumulation.